Driving license in China

-The Driving License of the People's Republic of China (中华人民共和国机动车驾驶证) is the legal driving license within China, excluding the two special administrative regions (Hong Kong and Macau).
-In these two territories, separate driving licenses must be obtained from their respective traffic authorities.
+The Driving License of the People's Republic of China (中华人民共和国机动车驾驶证) is the legal driving license of the People's Republic of China.
 It is issued, ratified, and regularly inspected by the traffic administrative department of the public security organ.
-Minimum age varies from 18 (for cars) all the way up to 26 (for large buses) in the country.
+The minimum age varies from 18 for cars to 26 for large buses.

-Learner's licenses, although granted, have little effect, as most training takes place within the confines of specially-designed training areas inaccessible, on paper, to the general motoring public.
-Previously, expressways were inaccessible even for holders of a normal driver's license if they did not possess the license for a full year.
-However, such a regulation has now been invalidated.
-Drivers with licenses less than a year old, however, are still considered "intern drivers" or "new drivers" (实习司机 (shíxí siji)), and certain limitations apply to them (examples: displaying a uniform label on the car when they are driving or having a person who has at least three years driving experience sit in the front passenger seat while driving on highways).
+Learner's licenses, although granted, have little effect, as most training takes place within the confines of specially designed training areas inaccessible, on paper, to the general motoring public.
+Previously, expressways were inaccessible even for holders of a normal driver's license if their license was less than a year old.
+However, this restriction has now been removed.
+Drivers with licenses less than a year old, however, are still considered "intern drivers" or "new drivers" (实习司机 (shíxí siji)), and certain limitations apply to them (for example, displaying a uniform label on the car when they are driving, or having a person with at least three years experience in the front passenger seat while on highways).
 The PRC considers the driving license, under a new law, an administrative license (行政许可 (xíngzhèng xǔkě)).

-Some areas do not issue motorcycle licenses or three-wheeler licenses any more.
-This promotes driving without a license, fake licenses, or illegally-purchased licenses.
+The PRC is not a party to any of the three conventions regarding an International Driving Permit and therefore such licences are not valid in the country.
+Foreign drivers with a valid residence permit can apply for a Chinese driver's license, but drivers visiting the PRC must obtain a temporary licence for the length of their stay.

 History

-The first driver's license in the PRC was issued in 1949 to Mr. Guo from Shandong.

-During the Maoist era, due to a person not being allowed to own a private car, obtaining a license was hard.
-Usually used only for work, a person had to be politically-checked before obtaining a license and the processing would last 2 to 3 years.

-After China's economic reforms began, owning a private car was gradually allowed and the appearance of driver training schools in China began in the 1990s, and since then, the number of applicants for a license had steadily increased.